kmch/FullwavePy/docs/source/index.rst

 Key concepts
 ------------
+FWI is conceptually simple but usually requires a lot of data manipulation and parameter tuning to make it work successfully.
+Hence a need for convenient, robust and extensible framework that automates the process and allows to focus on research questions rather than technicalities.

+FullwavePy's project is something defined uniquely by FWI **input** files.

+E.g. a project has exactly one *Runfile* but can have multiple auxiliary, job-specific files (e.g. *Out.log*, *Run.pbs*, *JobInfo.txt*, etc.) that have job-file identifiers embedded in their names (actual names *Out0.log*, etc.).
+Obviously, **output files** are job-specific too, but currently they are **overwritten after each job-run** instead of being endowed with such ids (to save disk space).
+To preserve them, one needs to create a new project.

-Basic building blocks of a project are file-objects.
+The basic building blocks of any project are files.
+They are abstract objects i.e. they are not bound to any specific I/O implementation.

+The binding needed is done under the hood

-They are io-specific and the tricky part is to get all the necessary data regardless of the io implementation.
+and the tricky part is to get
+all the necessary data regardless of the io implementation.
 This can be challenging e.g. when no headers are associated with seismic data.
 An alternative way of getting this data